-^b Now [#] I say then, Walk in the Spirit, and ye shall 16 17 not fulfil the lust of the flesh.
-For the flesh lusteth against the Spirit, and the Spirit against the flesh; ^c for [#] these are contrary the one to the other: ^d in order that ye may not " do the things that ye would.
+^b Now " I say then, Walk in the Spirit, and ye shall ^{ro} not fulfil the lust of the flesh.
+For the flesh lusteth against the Spirit, and the Spirit against the flesh; ^c for " these are contrary the one to the other: ^d in order that ye may not " do the things that ye would.
 18 But if ye be led of the Spirit, ye are not under the 19 law.
-Now the works of the flesh are manifest, which are these; e-/ fornication, uncleanness, lasciviousness, 20 idolatry, witchcraft, hatred, variance, ^f emulation,[#] 21 wrath, strife, seditions, heresies, envyings, 1 murders, peculiar object of Jewish hatred.
+Now the works of the flesh are manifest, which are these; ^{e-#} fornication, uncleanness, lasciviousness, 20 idolatry, witchcraft, hatred, variance, ^f emulation," 21 wrath, strife, seditions, heresies, envyings, 1 murders, a omit your ^b This ° and ^d so that ye cannot add adultery ^t emulations peculiar object of Jewish hatred.
 The reason seems to be, that it was the symbol of that Gospel which was most opposed to the belief in a Jewish Messiah; that Gospel which was preached by St. Paul among the Gentiles.
 Even in St. John there are not many allusions to the cross or to the death of Christ, in comparison with the allusions to His birth and life.
-The Word becoming flesh is the great theme; not the doctrine of the cross, which is spoken of as a sign rather of the exaltation of Christ than of His 'As Moses lifted humiliation. up the serpent;' and 'I, if I be lifted up from the earth, draw all men after me.'
+The Word becoming flesh is the great theme ; not the doctrine of the cross, which is spoken of as a sign rather of the exaltation of Christ than of His humiliation.
+'As Moses lifted up the serpent;' and 'I, if I be lifted up from the earth, shall draw all men after me.'
 It is otherwise with St. Paul; that which expresses his innermost feeling respecting the truth, which most perfectly describes the contrast of the Gospel with the world, which is the most complete condemnation of the law, which seems also to be the figure or rather the reality of his own suffering state, is-the cross of Christ.

-^a omit your ^b This ° and d so that ye cannot • add adultery 1 emulations drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the 22 kingdom of God.
+r8.
+The key to this verse is again given by Rom. vii.
+The state which the Apostle has been describing is that which he there explains as the state of those under the law.
+From doing the things they would not men are delivered by the guidance of the Spirit-'the law of the Spirit of life drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the 22 kingdom of God.
 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, 23 meekness, temperance: against such there is no law.
 24 And they that are Christ's have crucified the flesh 25 with the affections and lusts.
 If we live in the Spirit, 26 let us also walk in the Spirit.
 Let us not be desirous of vain glory, provoking one another, envying one another.